Becheler/Becheler.github.io/pages/blog/_posts/2018-10-01-you-said-software-design.md

 ---
 layout: blog
-title: A new blog about coding, seriously?
+title: You said software design?
+featured_image: lost_in_translation.png
+author: Arnaud Becheler
 ---

-## A new blog about coding, seriously?
+I know what you may be thinking: A new blog about coding, seriously?
+Yes!
 Definitely!
 But here you will not learn *just* about coding.
 If, like me, you come from an academic background like Ecology and Evolutionary Biology, perhaps you were not taught about **design** and **code principles**.
 We learned how to write 200-300 lines of code to analyze data, and most of the time it is sufficient to our needs.
 But not all code projects in science are that short, and unfortunately principles that work in developing short scripts do not scale with larger projects.